elightup/slim-seo-docs/docs/slim-seo-link-manager/03-scanning-links.md

 ![Link scanning process status](https://i.imgur.com/MladUdi.png)

-In case you already ran the link scanning, and you want to scan again, go to **Tools** tab and you'll find the **Scan links** button there:
+In case you already ran the link scanning, and you want to scan again, go to the **Tools** tab and you'll find the **Scan links** button there:

 ![Run the scan links tool again](https://i.imgur.com/mbEry3A.png)

 :::caution

-The link scanning action will removes all existing link data and scans from the beginning.
+The link scanning action will remove all existing link data and scans from the beginning.

 :::